Martin2p/Martin2p/README.md

 I am currently developing my programming skills alongside my job.
 Together with my growing knowledge in networking, this is my path into the world of IT.

-At the moment, I am working on a small Python port scanner to compare the efficiency of my code in Python and Java.
+Currently I am working on two projects:
+1. A small Python port scanner to compare the efficiency of my code in Python and Java.
+2. Building my own VPN Server.

 <!--